-Assignment #2 Plotting curves with Maple Due on Wednesday, 23 May.
+Assignment #1 Plotting curves with Maple

+Due Wednesday, 18 September.

 Before attempting the questions below, please read through Chapter 1 of the text for the basics of graphing functions in Cartesian coordinates, and (at least) skim through Chapter 10 for the basics of parametric curves and polar coordinates, respectively.
 Some basics of graphing in Cartesian coordinates, using trigonometric functions, and so on, can also be found in the Academic Skills pamphlet Formula for Success.
 The basic definitions of how parametric curves and polar coordinates work are given in this assignment for your convenience, but you might want some additional explanations and examples.

-You should also read the handout A very quick start with Maple and play around with Maple a little.
+As far as using Maple is concerned, please make sure to go to the lab for your section.
+You should probably also read the handout A very quick start with Maple and play around with Maple a little on your own.
 It might also be useful to skim though Getting started with Maple 10 by Gilberto E. Urroz - read those parts concerned with plotting curves more closely! - and perhaps keep it handy as a reference.
 You can find links to these documents on the MATH 1110H web page at euclid.trentu.ca/math/sb/1110H/.
 Maple's help facility may also come in handy, especially when trying to make out the intricacies of what the plot command and its options and variations do.
 Make use of each other and the instructor, too!
 Don't forget that while you may work together and look stuff up for the assignments. you should write and/or type up what you submit by yourself.

 NOTE.
-If you would rather use a comparable program other than Maple, you may do so.
+If you would rather use a comparable program other than Maple, such as Mathematica or SageMath, you may do so, but you're on your own with them.